Tongji-KGLLM/IndustryScope/README.md

 ---

-Table2: The Statistics of Triples in IndustryScopeKG
+Table 2: The Statistics of Triples in IndustryScopeKG

 | **Relation**    | **Head & Tail Entity**                                                                                                      | **Triple Records** |
 |------------------|---------------------------------------------------------------------------------------------------------------------------|--------------------|